terranovaa/InvertedIndex/README.md

 ### The problem
 The scope of this project is the implementation of an index structure based on the document collection "Passage ranking dataset" available on this page: https://microsoft.github.io/msmarco/TREC-Deep-Learning-2020.
-This solution allows to handle information retrieval in front of a massive scale of documents, starting from the design of the data structures needed, implementing a scalable indexing and going towards query processing.
+This solution allows to handle information retrieval in front of a massive scale of documents, starting from the design of the data structures needed, implementing scalable indexing, and going towards query processing.

 ### Setup
-Before running, the collection.tar.gz should be downloaded and added in the collection folder, in order for the program to run.
+Before running, the collection.tar.gz should be downloaded and added to the collection folder, in order for the program to run.

 ### Snowball Stemmer Installation
 The snowball stemmer should be installed manually due to the absence of support from Maven using the following command: